 This page explains the differences between Endpoints Frameworks for the App Engine standard environment and the Extensible Service Proxy (ESP), which is used in Cloud Endpoints for APIs using OpenAPI or gRPC.
 For more information about the Endpoints options, see Choosing an Endpoints option.

-Cloud Endpoints API management includes authentication, API keys, monitoring, logging and tracing independent of the technology used to implement the API.
-Management functionality is provided through the Extensible Service Proxy or by using the Cloud Endpoints Frameworks in Java or Python on Google App Engine.
+Cloud Endpoints is an API management system that helps you secure, monitor, analyze, and set quotas on your APIs using the same infrastructure Google uses for its own APIs.
+API management features includes authentication, API keys, monitoring, logging, and tracing independent of the technology used to implement the API.
+API management functionality is provided through ESP or by using the Endpoints Frameworks.

 Extensible Service Proxy

-In Cloud Endpoints for OpenAPI and gRPC, API requests are relayed through the Extensible Service Proxy, which validates keys and authentication tokens and sends signals (metrics and logs) via the Google Service Control API.
-The separation provided by the proxy means the REST or gRPC backend can be written with any language and use any framework that supports description in OpenAPI Spec or with gRPC.
+In Endpoints for OpenAPI and gRPC, API requests are relayed through the Extensible Service Proxy, which validates keys and authentication tokens and sends signals (metrics and logs) by using the Service Control API.
+The separation provided by ESP means that you can write the REST or gRPC backend code in any language, and you can use gRPC or any framework that supports API description using OpenAPI.

 A request is sent on the following path:

-Endpoints Frameworks is recommended for services running on App Engine Standard.
-On Compute Engine, Container Engine, App Engine Flex, or other environments, it is recommend that services run behind the Extensible Service Proxy.
+Endpoints Frameworks is supported only for services running on the App Engine standard environment.
+On Compute Engine, GKE, App Engine flexible environment, or other environments, your services must run behind ESP.

 If the service is running behind ESP, you can write the backend code in any language and framework, such as Python Flask, Java Jersey, or Node.js Express.
 In such environments, there is no need to use Endpoints Frameworks for API management.